-The night Obama was elected to the presidency, Donna was a lone black woman in a very conservative part of the country.
-She discovered that it is possible be in a foreign land in her own country.
+The night Obama became president, Donna was a black woman in a very conservative part of the country.
+She discovered that it is possible be a foreigner in her own country.
 She also found out that the world is full of people with good hearts.

 - Have you ever been scared in a new place?